 - a.
 Terrain and weather considerations specific to the program's geographic area - b.
 Orientation to the health care provider - c.
-Orientation to infection control, medical systems installed on the aircraft and patient loading and unloading procedures - d.
+Orientation to infection control, medical systems installed on the aircraft and patient loading and unloading procedures

+- d.
 Air Medical Resource Management (AMRM), consistent with national aviation regulations i.e., FAA Advisory Circular No. 120-51E, 2004 and FAA AC 00-64.
-Specific content of AMRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to: - Aeronautical Decision Making - Information processing
+Specific content of AMRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to:

-- Stress and performance - Task Complexity - Communications Processes and Decision Behavior - Briefings - o Inquiry/advocacy/assertion - Crew self-critique re: decisions and actions - Conflict resolution - o Communications and decision making - Team Building and Maintenance - Leadership/followership/concern for tasks - Interpersonal relationships/group climate - Workload Management and Situation Awareness - o Preparation/planning/vigilance - Workload distribution/distraction avoidance - Individual factors/stress reduction - e.
-Training in infection control, medical systems and installations on the aircraft, patient loading and unloading procedures - f.
-Minimum requirements for specific training in aircraft type: - 25 hours in specific make and model of aircraft before flying as PIC on patient missions or completion of a established training program for the specific make and model aircraft and the successful completion of the check ride - 2.
-Annual recurrent training to minimally include the following and verified by written criteria, outlines or curriculum: - a.
-Part 135 instrument proficiency check as required by national aviation regulations i.e., FAR 135.297 for operations that conduct IFR flights - b.
-Annual review of infection control, medical systems installed on the aircraft, patient loading and unloading procedures and altitude physiology in include signs and symptoms of hypoxia. - c.
-Air Medical Resource Management (AMRM) or ACRM consistent with Authority Having Jurisdiction regulation.
-Specific content of AMRM/ACRM training and organization of topics must reflect an organization's unique culture and specific needs, such that curriculum topics may include, but not be limited to:
+- Aeronautical Decision Making

+- Information processing

+- Stress and performance

+- Task Complexity

+- Communications Processes and Decision Behavior

+- Briefings

+- Inquiry/advocacy/assertion

+- Crew self-critique re: decisions and actions

+- Conflict resolution

+- Communications and decision making

+- Team Building and Maintenance

+- Leadership/followership/concern for tasks

+- Interpersonal relationships/group climate

+- Workload Management and Situation Awareness

+- o Preparation/planning/vigilance

+- Workload distribution/distraction avoidance

+- Individual factors/stress reduction

+- e.
+Training in infection control, medical systems and installations on the aircraft, patient loading and unloading procedures

+- f.
+Minimum requirements for specific training in aircraft type:

+- 25 hours in specific make and model of aircraft before flying as PIC on patient missions or completion of an established training program for the specific make and model aircraft and the successful completion of the check ride

+- 3. Annual recurrent training to minimally include the following and verified by written criteria, outlines or